 The OBHS is delighted to have Dr. Beverly-Jean Daniel deliver the keynote speech.
 Dr. Daniel is an assistant professor at Ryerson University Faculty of Community Services, School of Child and Youth Care and founder of The Bridge, a college student engagement and retention program.
 Enjoy our special celebration co-hosted by the talented, dynamic duo Tammie Sutherland of Cityline News and OBHS Board member Mawuli Chai.

 As a special 40th anniversary initiative, we would like to announce the introduction of a new Lifetime Achievement Award to recognize an individual or organization that has dedicated themselves to reaching their goals.
-Our first recipient will be Joey Hollingsworth, dancer and singer who has entertained
+Our first recipient will be Joey Hollingsworth, dancer and singer.
+CBC article click here

 We are excited to have the Humber College Gospel Choir, Rhyan Douglas, Shay and Blackstars perform for us today and to unveil the two 2018 Canada Post Black History Month Stamps that commemorate Lincoln Alexander and Kathleen Livingstone.